Don't Start ERP without Change Management!

 A lack of training for the team can lead to the new technology not being used effectively.
 If employees do not recognize the benefits, they will not exploit the system’s potential.
 Provide your team with targeted training to avoid this.

 Our experience from numerous projects in recent years has shown us what is really important.
-We have been able to observe worst and best practices in companies.
-We would like to share this knowledge with you in our consulting services and support you in your ERP project.
+We would like to share this knowledge with you in our consulting and help you with your ERP project, whether ERP implementation or ERP upgrade.
 Our aim is for your team to embrace the change brought about by the ERP project in the best possible way, to live it and not cling to old habits.
 That is what we value:

 What reasons or goals have initiated your ERP project?
 Motivate your team and foster openness by openly and convincingly communicating your goals.
 Pull together.